Beyond Assumptions: Measuring Federated Learning over Real 5G Networks: Implementation

 \subsection{Federated Learning Implementation}

 Our system uses a distributed edge computing architecture with resource-constrained devices.
-A central server coordinates federated learning with $N$ nodes, communicating via a network that can be general and it is not dependent on the physical or data link layers.
-Fig.~\ref{fig:FL_diagram} illustrates one communication round of our \acrshort{fl} application.
-The network includes six Raspberry Pi's, without graphics acceleration processors, which serve as federated learning nodes.
-Each node has its own partition of a global image dataset, which is partitioned arbitrarily and distributed by the server.
-This application utilizes the Flower \acrshort{fl} framework~\cite{flower_fl}---a communication agnostic framework---that provides \emph{``A unified approach to federated learning, analytics, and evaluation''~\cite{flower_fl}}.
-Flower enables users to federate an arbitrary machine learning model, dataset, and \acrshort{fl} strategy, while providing extensibility for customized evaluation and metrics gathering.
-We use the \acrshort{fedavg} algorithm~\cite{fedavg} for parameter aggregation.
+A central server coordinates FL with $N$ nodes, communicating via an arbitrary network and is not dependent on the physical or data link layers.
+Fig.~\ref{fig:FL_diagram} illustrates one communication round of our FL application.
+The network includes six Raspberry Pis, without graphics acceleration processors, which serve as federated learning nodes.
+Each node has its own partition of a global image dataset, which is partitioned and distributed by the server.
+This application utilizes Flower FL---a communication agnostic framework---that provides \emph{``A unified approach to federated learning, analytics, and evaluation''~\cite{flower_fl}}.
+Flower enables users to federate an arbitrary machine learning model, dataset, and FL strategy, while providing extensibility for customized evaluation and metrics gathering.
+We use the FedAvg algorithm~\cite{mcmahan_communication-efficient_2017} for parameter aggregation.
+For ease of orchestration, all FL applications run in a containerized environment.
+All containers communicate with each other using manually created virtual networks.